Nolan Arenado Player Props: Cardinals vs. Giants

-The St. Louis Cardinals, including Nolan Arenado and his .833 slugging percentage over his past 10 games, battle starter Logan Webb and the San Francisco Giants at Busch Stadium, Monday at 7:45 PM ET.
+The St. Louis Cardinals, including Nolan Arenado (.378 batting average in his past 10 games), battle starter Alex Cobb and the San Francisco Giants at Busch Stadium, Tuesday at 7:45 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Reds.
+He had two hits (going 2-for-4) in his most recent game against the Giants.

 Nolan Arenado Game Info & Props vs. the Giants